Crypto Tax Netherlands: Ultimate Guide 2024

-This means you pay tax on presumed gains from your entire holdings over the course of the financial year.
-The Belastingdienst always assume you'll make a gain from your assets, never a loss.
+This means you pay tax on presumed gains from your entire holdings over the financial year.
+The Belastingdienst always assumes you'll make a gain from your assets, never a loss.

 In terms of the box system, the Belastingdienst divides taxable income into three categories, each with its own tax rate:

 Cryptocurrencies fall under Box 3.
-Box 3 tax is is known as Vermogensrendementsheffing.
+Box 3 tax is known as Vermogensrendementsheffing.